bitstadium/HockeySDK-Cordova/README.md

 ### Checking For Updates

-If you would like your beta testers to be notified whenever a new version of your app is available, you can call the following method to check for an update and display a dialog when available:
+If you would like your beta testers to be notified whenever a new version of your app is available (i.e. you uploaded a new build to HockeyApp), you can call the following method to check for an update and display a dialog if/when available:

 ```javascript
 hockeyapp.checkForUpdate();